Samar Mubarakmand: Pakistan Atomic Energy Commission (PAEC)

-Upon his return to Pakistan, Mubarakmand joined the Pakistan Atomic Energy Commission (PAEC).
+Upon completing his doctoral research in fast neutron spectrometry, Mubarakmand was appointed to head the Diagnostic Group of the Pakistan Atomic Energy Commission (PAEC).
 Drawing on his experience with high‑energy accelerators, he converted a neutron generator available at PAEC to study nuclear structure and fast neutron scattering.

 In 1974, he completed research on fast neutron‑induced reactions and developed experimental techniques for neutron spectroscopy.
 This work resulted in several publications in the journals Nuclear Physics and Nuclear Instruments and Methods (North‑Holland).

 From 1974 to 1977, he served on temporary attachment as director of the Center for Advanced Studies in Physics (CASP) at Government College University, Lahore.
 During this period, he developed an interest in applications of solid‑state track detectors.
-In 1976 he presented this work at an international conference at the Max Planck Institute in Munich.
+In 1976, he presented this work at an international conference at the Max Planck Institute in Munich.

-From 1977 to 1980, Mubarakmand conducted research on the use of lasers and on isotope separation in sulfur hexafluoride.
-He also studied methods of transmitting signals through optical fibers to reduce electromagnetic interference.
-These studies formed part of the broader development of fiber‑optic technology in Pakistan during that period.
+From 1977 to 1980, Mubarakmand conducted research on the use of lasers and on isotope separation in sulphur hexafluoride.
+He also studied methods of transmitting signals through optical fibres to reduce electromagnetic interference.
+These studies formed part of the broader development of fibre‑optic technology in Pakistan during that period.

 1971 War and Atomic Bomb Project

 In the 1980s, PAEC was busy developing several designs of nuclear devices and decided that these designs would have to be ratified through cold tests.
-Mubarakmand was known for his expertise in fast neutron spectrometry.
+Mubarakmand was associated with fast neutron spectrometry.

-During his doctoral studies on nuclear structure at the University of Oxford, Mubarakmand developed and refined a technique for the spectroscopy of fast neutrons released during the nuclear reactions under investigation.
-This technique has direct applications in conducting cold tests of nuclear devices.

 Munir Khan, chairman of the PAEC, selected Mubarakmand as the first choice for head of the Diagnostic Group.

-Several designs of nuclear devices were developed, and their performance was assured with high confidence through cold testing.
-Each test involved the detection and measurement of fast neutrons emitted in brief, intense bursts lasting less than a microsecond.
-All available nuclear devices that had been designed and developed were subsequently cold tested and qualified.
+Several designs of nuclear devices were developed, and their performance was evaluated with a high degree of confidence through cold testing.
+Many of the tests involved the detection and measurement of fast neutrons emitted in brief bursts lasting less than a microsecond.
+All developed device designs were subsequently subjected to cold testing and evaluation.
 In addition, the Diagnostic Group successfully carried out the important task of designing and manufacturing a neutron trigger source based on fusion reactions.
 This neutron source would trigger a nuclear device in a hot test.

-From 1991 to 1994, Mubarakmand was promoted to head of the Directorate of Technical Development (DTD) where he supervised and modernized work methods.
-Within three years, smaller nuclear devices with updated specifications were developed to meet the diverse requirements of Pakistan’s fighter aircraft and various upcoming delivery systems.
-All designs were validated through cold testing by his former diagnostic team.
+From 1991 to 1994, Mubarakmand headed the Directorate of Technical Development (DTD).
+During this period, the directorate developed smaller nuclear devices for use with fighter aircraft and other delivery systems, with designs validated through cold testing.